 In order to rationalize our corporate structure and business, our Group underwent the Corporate Reorganisation.
-Please refer to the paragraph headed "Corporate Reorganisation" in the section headed "History and Corporate Structure" in this document for more details.
+Please refer to the paragraph headed "History and Corporate Structure - Corporate Reorganisation" in this prospectus for more details.

 5. Changes in share capital of the subsidiaries of our Company